cindyheqy/cindyheqy.github.io/README.md

 <b>May 1 Sun</b><br />
 Finished learning css today.
 Suddenly realized that I should also learn my courses well.
 Because my transcript could come out in June.

+<b>May 2 Mon</b><br />
+Today finished the accounting midterm.
+Sent email to baihonghuan to ask for recommendation letter.
+Wrote nearly 2000 words.
+I am really a good writer.
+I even got moved by my motivation and journey by reading my own words.
+Hope he could see my email.
+Reviewed Javascript in the web develop bootcamp.
+Also scheduled an appointment with Shilin on friday.
+And registered for the info session next Thursday.
+Hope to meet the admission team.